OWASP/CheatSheetSeries/cheatsheets_draft/Secrets_Management_CheatSheet.md

 Applications may not benefit from having multiple channels for communication and so credentials must be provisioned in a secure way.

+See [the Open CRE project on secrets lookup](https://www.opencre.org/search/secret) for more technical recommendations on secret creation.

 #### 2.6.2 Rotation

 Secrets should be regularly rotated so that any stolen credentials will only work for a short period of time.
 This will also reduce the tendency for users to fall bac to bad-habits such as re-using credentials.